BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 How to buy BI analytics tools

-Each of the BI styles discussed here originated as standalone, specialized BI tools sold by emerging BI vendors.
-As enterprises recognized their value, the following occurred:
+Each of the BI styles discussed here originated as stand-alone, specialized BI tools sold by emerging BI vendors.
+As enterprises experienced the benefits of BI tools and recognized their value, the following occurred:

-- Larger BI vendors acquired the emerging vendors and incorporated their products into a BI suite offered by the acquiring firm.
+- larger BI vendors acquired the emerging vendors and incorporated their products into BI suites.

-Second, an enterprise needs to examine the cost and skills necessary to develop and manage BI applications, not just purchase or subscription cost.
-Sometimes, BI suites are more cost- and resource-effective than standalone BI tools; however, there other times in which they're much more complex, resulting in higher costs, longer development lead times and the need for a greater pool of skills.
+Second, an enterprise needs to examine the costs and skills necessary to develop and manage BI applications, not just the purchase or subscription cost.
+Sometimes, BI suites are more cost- and resource-effective than stand-alone BI tools.
+However, other times, they're much more complex, resulting in higher costs, longer development lead times and the need for a greater pool of skills.

 Who buys BI analytics tools?

-In the early days of BI, only industries with the most significant need for data used BI; today, enterprises in all industries have information-intensive processes that require BI tools.
-The scale of the information that needs to be analyzed will vary by industry and enterprise size, impacting what specific BI tools should be considered; however, that doesn't impact the particular BI categories and styles needed.
+In the early days, only industries with the most significant need for data used BI.
+Today, enterprises in all industries have information-intensive processes that require the benefits of BI tools.
+The scale of the information enterprise's need to analyze varies by industry and company size, and it can impact which specific BI tools companies should consider.
+However, that shouldn't impact the particular BI categories and styles needed.

-It can be overwhelming to examine the BI vendor landscape for the first time, as there are currently more than 100 vendors.
-In addition, the BI market has experienced a significant amount of merger and acquisition activity, so even people in the industry are sometimes confused as to who sells what.
+The BI vendor landscape is overwhelming at first glance, as there are currently more than 100 vendors.
+In addition, the BI market is rife with merger and acquisition activity, so even people in the industry are sometimes confused as to who owns what.

 - Tech titans.
-The market leaders by sales are IBM, SAP and Oracle, and they dominate many other technology markets.
-These companies secured their top positions by acquiring the market leaders about eight years ago -- Cognos, Business Objects and Hyperion.
+The market leaders in sales are IBM, SAP and Oracle, and they dominate many other technology markets.
+These companies secured their top positions by acquiring the market leaders about eight years ago -- Cognos, Business Objects and

 - Established BI specialists.
 Several companies, including MicroStrategy, SAS and Information Builders, have been selling BI tools for many years and have an extensive number of users.

 - Emerging BI players.
 These vendors offer the latest wave of BI innovation, such as data discovery, data visualization and cloud BI.
-Tableau, QlikTech, TIBCO, Logi Analytics and Birst are some of the vendors breaking out of the pack.
-Although Microsoft might be considered a tech titan in BI, the company previously wasn't a recognized leader; however, in the past few years, it has emerged as a significant player, particularly in the SMB market.
+Tableau, Qlik, Tibco, Logi Analytics and Birst are some of the vendors breaking out of the pack.

 Deploying BI analytics tools

-Although there are some BI analytics tools that exclusively use desktop client applications, almost all offer a browser-based client interface that works across all major Web browsers.
-BI vendors were slow to implement native-based mobile interfaces and instead relied on using a browser on a tablet or smartphone; however, with the expanded use of mobile devices for business, that's changing.
+Although there are some BI and analytics tools that exclusively use desktop client applications, almost all offer a browser-based client interface that works across all the major web browsers.
+BI vendors were slow to implement native-based mobile interfaces and instead relied on tablet and smartphone browsers; however, with the expanded use of mobile devices for business, that's changing.

-Now that you have a better understanding of the different tool categories, the vendor landscape and how BI analytics tools are deployed, the next step is to determine your needs by taking a closer look at some typical use cases for which these tools are optimized.
+With a better understanding of the different tool categories, the vendor landscape and how BI analytics tools are deployed, the next step is to determine how your company can best utilize the benefits of BI tools.
+First, the enterprise must identify its needs and take a closer look at some typical use cases for which these tools are optimized.